 - An illness in the family;

 - Unusual expenses such as fire, flood, storm damage, etc.;

 - Unemployment;

-- · Emergency situations; or
+- Emergency situations; or

 - When one or more of the parents/guardians are involved in a work stoppage.

 The building principal will notify the parent/guardian promptly as to whether the fee waiver request has been granted or denied.
-Questions regarding the fee waiver application process should be addressed to the building principal.
+Questions regarding the fee waiver application process or an appeal of the District's decision to deny a fee waiver should be addressed to the Building Principal.